Chinese food in the Netherlands: a quick and tasty introduction

 Despite this, Chinese restaurants are going strong in the Netherlands.
 “Foo Yung Hai”, “Tjap Tjoy”, “Tau Foe”, “Tjap Ha”, “Koe Yuk” — these are just some words that almost every properly fed Dutch kid knows.

-Luckily, restaurant owners are usually kind enough to put the Dutch — and sometimes even English — descriptions of what the dishes are under the unfamiliar names.
+Luckily, restaurant owners are usually kind enough to provide Dutch — and sometimes even English — descriptions of the dishes under the unfamiliar names.

 Enjoy meat or fish — and often both!